natural-harmonia-gropius/hdr-toys/README.md

 | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- |
 | ![image](https://user-images.githubusercontent.com/50797982/216832251-abf05c55-bc97-48e4-97c8-a9b06240f235.png) | ![image](https://user-images.githubusercontent.com/50797982/216832261-93d7dcd4-7588-4086-a4dd-fb48d29c0ade.png) | ![image](https://user-images.githubusercontent.com/50797982/216901529-fa175d65-1fc8-4efe-a5e3-df7d63b4c800.png) | ![image](https://user-images.githubusercontent.com/50797982/216901584-93ffdbae-4f70-4b81-a978-d0fe69e06a39.png) | ![image](https://user-images.githubusercontent.com/50797982/216832312-9a3e1a9f-2dd0-4b28-abd0-b09b5aa45399.png) | ![image](https://user-images.githubusercontent.com/50797982/216832291-fbee6755-b028-4ede-a330-bccf0904a5b3.png) |

-- Operators below the blank row are for testing and should not be used for watching.

-- HDR peak defaults to 1000nit.
-  You can set it manually with `set glsl-shader-opts L_hdr=N`
-  [hdr-toys-helper.lua](https://github.com/natural-harmonia-gropius/mpv-config/blob/master/portable_config/scripts/hdr-toys-helper.lua) can get it automatically from the mpv's video-out-params/sig-peak.

-- SDR peak defaults to 203nit.
-  You can set it manually with `set glsl-shader-opts L_sdr=N`
-  In some grading workflows it is 100nit or 120nit, if so you'll get a dim result.
-  unfortunately you have to guess the value and set it manually.

-- BT.2390 EETF designed for display transform, to get desired result, you need to
-  set reference white to your monitor's peak by `set glsl-shader-opts L_sdr=N`
-  set the contrast to your monitor's by `set glsl-shader-opts CONTRAST_sdr=N`

 ### Chroma correction

 This is a part of tone mapping, also known as "highlights desaturate".